wessenstam/ts2019/cloud_native_lab/cloud_native_lab.rst

 You will review each of the individual YAML files, and make some minor modifications.

-Using your *Initials*\ **-Windows-ToolsVM** web browser, download  :download:`NutanixCloudNativeLab.zip <NutanixCloudNativeLab.zip>`, which contains all YAML files required for the lab.
+Using your *Initials*\ **-Windows-ToolsVM** web browser, download `NutanixCloudNativeLab.zip <https://github.com/nutanixworkshops/ts2019/raw/master/cloud_native_lab/NutanixCloudNativeLab.zip>`_, which contains all YAML files required for the lab.

 Once the download has completed, extract the **NutanixCloudNativeLab-master** directory.